front-lines-org/website/src/content/blog/ukraine/battle_of_mykolaiv.md

 ---
 subject: Battle of Mykolaiv
 shortDescription: Battle in the Russian invasion of Ukraine
-description: The battle of Mykolaiv started on the night of 26 February 2022, as part of the southern Ukraine campaign during the Russian invasion of Ukraine.
+description: The Battle of Mykolaiv started on the night of 26 February 2022, as part of the southern Ukraine campaign during the Russian invasion of Ukraine.
   It ended in Russian forces being repulsed from the city in March, and by April all but a few of its surrounding villages were under Ukrainian control.